chef/chef-web-docs/themes/docs-new/layouts/shortcodes/unified_mode.md

 end
 ```

-To fix resources that change sub-resources during their declaration, you can:
+To correct custom resources that change sub-resources during their declaration, you can:

-- Apply properties in the codeblock (preferred)
+- Apply properties in the code block (preferred)
 - Run the resource explicitly (not preferred)

-#### Apply Properties in the Codeblock
+#### Apply Properties in the Code Block

-This pattern declares the sub-resource in one codeblock and then changes it in the next codeblock.
+This pattern declares the sub-resource in one code block and then changes it in the next code block.
 This is the preferred pattern in unified mode because all resources execute in order at compile time.

 ```ruby
 dhcp_subnet "#{new_resource.name}_sharedsubnet_#{subnet}" do